Trans-Siberian Orchestra: Bands influenced

 In 2009, a group of musicians from the metro New York area formed a band, called The Wizards of Winter, inspired by TSO.
 The Wizards released their own limited-release Christmas album in 2011 while performing a mixture of TSO and original material in live concerts.
 In 2013, four of the original members of TSO — Tommy Farese, Guy LeMonnier, Tony Gaynor, and Michael Lanning toured as guests with The Wizards of Winter.
 Another original TSO vocalist, Joe Cerisano toured with them in 2014.
 The band released three new Christmas albums (The Wizards of Winter, The Magic of Winter and The Christmas Dream) with Guy LeMonnier and Tony Gaynor joining the band as full members.
-The band performs their own original material when touring, with TSO songs added occasionally.
+The band performs their own original material when touring.
 In June 2018, long-time TSO drummer John O. Reilly also joined the Wizards of Winter as a full member.

 Lighting displays

-In 2005 Carson Williams started a synchronized lighting race when he used 88 Light-O-Rama channels, over ten thousand lights and a small radio transmitter to illuminate his home to "Wizards in Winter".
+In 2005, Carson Williams started a synchronized lighting race when he used 88 Light-O-Rama channels, over ten thousand lights and a small radio transmitter to illuminate his home to "Wizards in Winter".
 A video of the house quickly went viral on the internet and eventually was picked up by Miller Lite as the theme for their TV ads over the next two years.
 Other homes soon followed eventually crossing to single homes with over a million lights.
 Soon after entire cities like Denver and Chicago were lighting their downtown districts in a similar manner, as well as many major theme parks such as Disney World and Universal Studios.

 Philanthropic activities

 Since Trans-Siberian Orchestra began touring, the band has donated over $16 million to a combination of local and national charities.
 At every tour stop, the group donates one dollar or more from each ticket sold to a local charity in the city where they are performing.
 A single day (two shows) in New Jersey's Izod arena yielded $40,000 to local charities.
 The band helps any charity or group they think is in need but especially ones that protect and help children.
-In 2010 Paul O'Neill voiced the band's philosophy on the TSO's web site and also in the 2010 Winter Tour Book, "We are all in this together.
+In 2010, Paul O'Neill voiced the band's philosophy on the TSO's web site and also in the 2010 Winter Tour Book, "We are all in this together.
 We must look out for the well being of each other, most of all the young.
 For the young are the architects of the future and we are the architects of the young.
 We can not tell those yet to be born that we did our best."
 Paul was a well known history buff.